 PELTONCAST LIVE (event): Live Peltoncasts, held in 2017 at Vermillion, 2018 at Barboza and 2019 at Belltown Yacht Club.
-Peltoncast “Live from Home” was held via Zoom in 2020 with no live show in 2021 before returning in spring 2022 at Bad Bar.
+Peltoncast “Live from Home” was held via Zoom in 2020 with no live show in 2021 before resuming in spring 2022 at Bad Bar and returning to Belltown Yacht Club in 2023.
 Typically crowns winner of searches for Seattle’s best food.

 PORTLAND (location): Nearest major city to Seattle and subject of complex relationship with Pelton brothers.
 Because of the Sonics’ move, the Portland Trail Blazers are the de facto NBA Northwest team.
 Also beloved for food scene.
 However, fierce rivalry exists between Seattle and Portland soccer teams.

 PYRAMID (noun): Three-dimensional term for two-dimensional hierarchy of organizational principles, originally popularized by legendary UCLA coach John Wooden and subsequently used by both Pete Carroll and Chris Petersen.
 Not necessary for coaching success but certainly a predictor of it.

 RAINIER BEER (beer): Seattle’s historic local brewery, located in south Seattle.
 Rainier “R” was an iconic landmark atop brewery that returned not long after Peltoncast debuted in 2013 and bears some similarity to Peltoncast logo.
 Rainier lager is no longer brewed in Seattle after brand was acquired by Pabst but remains inextricably linked to city.
 Best drunk from 16-ounce “tallboy” cans.
 Tristan likes to search for Rainier equivalent from other cities, most notably Lone Star in Austin.